-Contrary to popular belief, Pierce Brosnan was not Cubby Brocolli's first choice to replace the ageing Roger Moore as James Bond in the mid-1980s.
+Contrary to popular belief, Pierce Brosnan wasn't Cubby Broccoli's first choice to replace the ageing Roger Moore in the mid-1980s.
 Timothy Dalton was, but he was unavailable due to Brenda Starr.

 Cubby eventually went with Brozza.
-He was all skinny and signed up to play 007 in The Living Daylights.
-The publicity around Pierce improved Remington Steele's ratings, and another series was commissioned, contractually requiring Brosnan to return to the show.
+He was skinny and signed up to play 007 in The Living Daylights.
+The publicity around Pierce improved Remington Steele's ratings.
+Another series was commissioned, contractually requiring Brosnan to return to the show.
 And then, Timothy Dalton became available.

-Nine years after he was initially cast, Brozza hadn't bulked up much.
-His lack of physical appearance in GoldenEye is jarring, with that silly bouffant hair.
+Brozza hadn't bulked up much nine years after he was cast.
+With that silly bouffant hair, his lack of physical appearance in GoldenEye is jarring.
 Not to mention his lack of screen presence acting-wise.

-Tina Turner was a peculiar choice to perform Bono and The Edge's theme song when the aim must've been to get Bond to appear to the younger generation after a six-year hiatus.
+Tina Turner was a peculiar choice to perform Bono and The Edge's theme song.
+The aim must've been to get Bond to appear to the younger generation after a six-year hiatus.

 By '95, Tina had gone to seed.
 She was well into her 50s and long past her peak success.
 She'd never had a UK number one, and GoldenEye didn't change that — peaking at number ten in the UK singles chart.
 This song is a fan favourite, but Tina is like nails down a blackboard to me.